Telephone: 01342 347277

 Things under the water appear 25% larger and closer than actual size.
-Test your ability to judge distance by moving to shallow water and try and touch the sandy bottom you will notice it is further away than you expected.
-To enjoy snorkeling no matter where you are buy a submersible fish guide the handy piece of snorkeling equipment means you can study the fish and identify them under water every one will want to know what you saw when you return from you watery adventure.
+Test your ability to judge distance by moving to shallow water and try and touch the sandy bottom, you will notice it is further away than you expected.
+To enjoy snorkeling no matter where you are buy a submersible fish guide.
+This handy piece of snorkeling equipment means you can study the fish and identify them under water, every one will want to know what you saw when you return from your watery adventure.

-Have you ever thought of going snorkeling at night? it's a great experience and the only additional snorkeling equipment you will need is a inexpensive underwater torch.
-Nocturnal creatures are on the move while diurnal ones sleep, the water is calmer and many species including squid will be attracted to you torch and come quite close to you.
+Have you ever thought of going snorkeling at night?
+It's a great experience and the only additional snorkeling equipment you will need is an inexpensive underwater torch.
+Nocturnal creatures are on the move while diurnal ones sleep, the water is calmer and many species including squid will be attracted to your torch and come quite close to you.
 Some fish change colour and patterns while others don a "pajama" made from mucous to protect themselves from predators.
-Use you snorkeling equipment to have snorkeling adventures both night and day.
+Use your snorkeling equipment to have snorkeling adventures both night and day.

 Care of the environment

 Everything you see on a coral reef is alive!
 Even what looks like hard rock is coral made up from trillions of animals that cover themselves with a hard protective skeleton.
 Some corals are soft and look like plants but these are also animals.

 Remember to never touch any coral or creatures you see whilst snorkeling, follow this rule and not only will you be protecting the environment but also yourself.
 Some corals can sting or burn and fish and other creatures may bite or sting if frightened.
 Just observe.
 Leave beautiful shells for other snorkelers to see.